- Annual Conference

 - AV equipment is very limited this year.
 There are no "smart classrooms."
 There are no computers on-site, no DVD players, no CD players, no speaker/sound systems, no overhead projectors, and no document cameras.
 There will be LCD projection screens available to connect to laptops.
 Each session should use no more than one laptop.
 All presenters who will need AV equipment are required to notify their Presiding Officer online, at the same time that they propose their paper (by May 15).
 The Presiding Officer will then coordinate with the presenters to ensure one laptop is available, and all presentations must be loaded onto the designated laptop in advance of the session.
 Presenters should not plan to switch hookups during a session.

 - Please consider developing your paper into a publishable essay for Pacific Coast Philology (PCP), PAMLA's annual refereed journal.
 Guidelines for submission are available on the website and at the conference.

 - Presiding Officers must be current in their PAMLA dues.

-- The Presiding Officer reviews paper proposals submitted by April 15 and selects three or four papers for that session.
+- The Presiding Officer reviews paper proposals submitted by May 15 and selects three or four papers for that session (see step-by-step instructions).
 If the choice of proposals is limited, the P. O. is responsible for soliciting additional proposals from among colleagues, from field-specific listservs, etc. The P. O. may not accept more than one paper from a colleague or a graduate student in his or her own institution.
 Consult the Executive Director for exceptions.

 - A Presiding Officer may not read a paper in the same session over which he or she presides.